 This is a fluid checklist which means that 1) each item doesn't relate to every post I publish, 2) items on this list are added/removed/edited over time as I experiment with new SEO and distribution methods, and 3) I don't always have the time to dedicate to each post so I prioritize which items are most important for that particular post.
 However, this checklist should provide an outline to help you create your own checklist and/or fill in missing or weak areas of your existing process.
 Please, in return, do the same for me, and if you see items on this list that are lacking (or missing), drop a comment below the post and let me know how I can improve my own process.
 You can also reach me at [email protected]

-JOIN OUR TRIBE: If you're a travel blogger, vlogger, or influencer with a desire to grow your online presence while simultaneously helping others grow theirs – join the Travel is Life Tribe.
+JOIN OUR CREATORS COMMUNITY: If you're a travel blogger, vlogger, or photographer with a desire to grow your online presence while simultaneously helping others grow theirs – join Travel is Life Creators.

 [ ] Fetch and render on Google Search Console